KARTHIKA448/SHOPPING_TREND/README.md

+Shopping is a fundamental part of everyday life, involving purchasing goods and services from retailers or online stores.
+It can be done for personal needs, gifts, or leisure.
+Key aspects of shopping include in-store shopping, online shopping, and shopping categories like grocery shopping, clothing and fashion, electronics, home and furniture, and gift shopping.
+Payment methods include cash, credit/debit cards, mobile apps, and online payment systems.
+Shopping seasons include sales and discounts, and retailers include big-box retailers, department stores, specialty stores, and online marketplaces.
+Consumer behavior includes impulse buying, comparative shopping, brand loyalty, and challenges like security, decision fatigue, and budgeting.
 The Customer Shopping Preferences Dataset offers valuable insights into consumer behavior and purchasing patterns.
 Understanding customer preferences and trends is critical for businesses to tailor their products, marketing strategies, and overall customer experience.
 features:
       Customer ID - Unique identifier for each customer.